-Intervention: Train county and contractor staff on grievance reporting process, common quality of care issues and improvement outcomes.
+- Intervention: FY 19-20: Train bi-lingual QI staff on education monolingual beneficiaries on grievance, appeal, change of provider, second opinion, and fair hearing policies and procedures.
+Train county and contractor staff on grievance reporting process, common quality of care issues and improvement outcomes.
 QI staff to conduct grievance resolution protocol within timeframe.
 Quarterly analysis of complaints and timely submission of reports to DHCS.
-Prepare and submit grievance report related to Access for NACT delivery.

-• Measurement: Quarterly data analysis of MHP and ODS grievance entries.
+Prepare and submit grievance report related to Access for NACT delivery. - Measurement: Quarterly data analysis of MHP and ODS grievance entries. - Outcome: Continual monitoring, analysis of trends and reporting.
+Continuation of task training and regulation education to establish competency of new DMC-ODS activities in current QI team functions.
+Goal to continue in FY19-20.